Arthur Byron (tenor): Life and career

 Byron left England for Italy where he was active on the opera stage from late 1872 through 1885.
 He performed the role of the Duke of Mantua in Giuseppe Verdi's Rigoletto at the Teatro Vittorio Emanuele II in December 1872.
 Soon after, he appeared at that theatre as Nemorino in L'elisir d'amore.
-In 1874 he performed Renzo in Amilcare Ponchielli's I promessi sposi at the Teatro Dal Verme in Milan; a role he repeated at opera houses in Novara and Fiume among other cities.
-In 1875 he was leading tenor at the Teatro Nuovo in Pisa and the Teatro Umberto in Florence.
+In 1874, he performed Renzo in Amilcare Ponchielli's I promessi sposi at the Teatro Dal Verme in Milan; a role he repeated at opera houses in Novara and Fiume among other cities.
+In 1875, he was leading tenor at the Teatro Nuovo in Pisa and the Teatro Umberto in Florence.
 He also appeared other theatres in 1875 as a guest artist; including both Manrico in Il trovatore and Macduff in Macbeth at the Teatro Comunale Modena.
-In 1876 he had a major success in Verona as Arnoldo in Rossini's William Tell.
+In 1876, he had a major success in Verona as Arnoldo in Rossini's William Tell.

-By 1879 Byron was "tenore di primo" of the Teatro di San Carlo in Naples where he specialized in the operas of Verdi.
-In 1880 he appeared at the Liceu in Barcelona as Vasco da Gama in Giacomo Meyerbeer's L'Africaine.
+By 1879, Byron was "tenore di primo" of the Teatro di San Carlo in Naples where he specialized in the operas of Verdi.
+In 1880, he appeared at the Liceu in Barcelona as Vasco da Gama in Giacomo Meyerbeer's L'Africaine.
 He then toured the United States with Max Strakosch and Clarence Hess's opera company; making his American debut in Boston in November 1880 with performances as Manrico, Radamès in Aida, Don José in Carmen, and the title role Faust.
 He performed this same repertoire and also the part of Rossini's Arnoldo when the tour reached the New Orleans Opera House and later Broadway's Fifth Avenue Theatre and Philadelphia's Academy of Music among other stops.

 While touring the United States, Byron formed a romantic attachment to one of his colleagues, the American soprano Laura Schirmer.
 The pair later married in Italy in 1882 after the tour ended in May 1881.
 Byron continued to perform in Italian opera houses in Pisa, Modena, Catania, and Parma through 1885.
 These years were not happy ones, as alcoholism took hold of the tenor and ultimately brought about the ruin of both his marriage and career.
-He returned to England and died not long after at St George's Union Infirmary on Fulham Road in London on 16 January 1890.
+He returned to England and died not long after at St George's Union Infirmary on Fulham Road in London, on 16 January 1890, aged 43.